odtgit/evmqtt/README.md

 ## Run in a docker container

-Very simple to build and run using docker as shown
+Very simple to build and run using docker something like this

 ```bash
 docker build . -t evmqtt
 docker run -d --network host --device=/dev/input/event3 --name evmqtt <image_id>
 ```

+Or you can also use the docker-compose.yaml example directly.

 ## Run as a service